Free Event Ticketing Platforms Compared (2026)

 • Full attendee data ownership — Your contacts, your data, exportable anytime

-• Integrated with everything — Events connect to your link-in-bio, QR codes, and marketing pages
+• Integrated with everything — Events connect to your Action Pages, Dynamic QR Codes, and marketing tools

 • Offline check-in — Works without internet at the venue